sbg/VBT-TrioAnalysis/MendelianViolation/README.md

 ### -father father_vcf_path

 A **required** parameter which specifies the father vcf file path.
-It supports both bcf and vcf file formats.
+It supports both vcf.gz and vcf file formats.
 If given vcf contain multiple samples, first sample will be taken by default unless a Pedigree file is provided (see -pedigree command)

 ### -mother mother_vcf_path

 A **required** parameter which specifies the mother vcf file path.
-It supports both bcf and vcf file formats.
+It supports both vcf.gz and vcf file formats.
 If given vcf contain multiple samples, first sample will be taken by default unless a Pedigree file is provided (see -pedigree command)

 ### -child child_vcf_path

 A **required** parameter which specifies the mother vcf file path.
-It supports both bcf and vcf file formats.
+It supports both vcf.gz and vcf file formats.
 If given vcf contain multiple samples, first sample will be taken by default unless a Pedigree file is provided (see -pedigree command)

 ### -ref reference_fasta_path